vandelayindustries/nuremberg/README.md

    As of now, the shared pot consists of all the guac users spent during failed steals.
 When a user tries to steal guac from another user and fails, whatever they spent goes into the shared pot.
+9. Tallies up the amount of 'wreck' votes were cast for each user.
+If a user got a higher number of votes than anyone else, they get half their guac taken from them.
+The guac disappears forever.
+If there's a tie, no users lose anything.
+Users in the chat can vote by using the 'wreck' command.

 * guac: Guac is a made up currency we use in the slack channel, similar to gold in WoW or whatever.
 It means nothing and it doesn't matter.
 We have slash